 2) On the basis of the vibration of particles

 The wave in which the particles of the medium vibrate about their mean position perpendicularly to the direction of propagation of the wave is called a Transverse wave.
 Such wave propagates in the form of crest and trough.
 These waves can propagate on only those mediums which can sustain shearing stress.
 E.g..
-Waves produced on plugging a stretched string, rod, electromagnetic waves, waves on the surface of the water, waves in-stadium, etc. b)Longitudinal waves; What Are Similarities & Differences Between Longitudinal And Transverse Waves? - Viva Differences The wave in which the particles of the medium vibrate along the direction of propagation of the wave is called a Longitudinal wave.
+Waves produced on plugging a stretched string, rod, electromagnetic waves, waves on the surface of the water, waves in-stadium, etc. b)Longitudinal waves; The wave in which the particles of the medium vibrate along the direction of propagation of the wave is called a Longitudinal wave.
 Such wave propagates in the form of compression and rarefaction.
 These waves can propagate on that medium which can sustain compressive stress.
 For eg. Sound waves, Seismic P-waves, Waves in spring, etc.

 PROPERTIES OF MEDIUM FOR PROPAGATION OF WAVE